koehler1000/DHpoly/documentation/SRS/Software Requirements Specification.md

 #### Multiplayer:

-Multiplayer is possible via the internet or on the same device locally.
+Multiplayer is possible in the local network or on the same device locally.

 ### 3.1 Definitions, Acronyms and Abbreviations